KnapsackPro/knapsack_pro-ruby/README.md

 ##### Why my tests are executed twice in queue mode?
 Why CI node runs whole test suite again?

-This may happen when one of your CI node started work later when all other CI nodes already executed whole test suite.
+This may happen when you use not supported CI provider by knapack_pro.
+It's because of missing value of CI build ID.
+You can set unique `KNAPSACK_PRO_CI_NODE_BUILD_ID` for each CI build.
+The problem with test suite run again happens when one of your CI node started work later when all other CI nodes already executed whole test suite.
-The slow CI node will initialize a new queue hence the tests executed twice.
-To solve this problem you should set `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`.
+The slow CI node that started work late will initialize a new queue hence the tests executed twice.

+To solve this problem you can set `KNAPSACK_PRO_CI_NODE_BUILD_ID` as mentioned above or you can set `KNAPSACK_PRO_FIXED_QUEUE_SPLIT=true`.
 Please [read this](#knapsack_pro_fixed_queue_split-remember-queue-split-on-retry-ci-node).

 ##### How to fix capybara-screenshot fail with `SystemStackError: stack level too deep` when using Queue Mode for RSpec?